Specialty of Vascular Surgery Defined

 The vascular surgeon must have advanced knowledge and experience with the management of vascular problems including:

-1. All elements of clinical evaluation; noninvasive testing including plethysmography, duplex ultrasonography, magnetic resonance imaging, CT scans, angiography, and other diagnostic tests as they are utilized in the diagnosis of vascular disease.
+- All elements of clinical evaluation, including non-invasive testing such as plethysmography, duplex ultrasonography, magnetic resonance imaging, CT scans, angiography, and other diagnostic tests utilized in the diagnosis of vascular disease.

-3. Indications and techniques relating to open operative treatment of vascular disorders to include the entire spectrum of interventions used to treat vascular disorders including occlusive, aneurysmal, and inflammatory disease involving the arteries and veins of the body except the intracranial vessels and vessels intrinsic to the heart.
-This includes the cerebrovascular system including intrathoracic arch branches but exclusive of the intracranial vessels, and also includes the entire descending thoracic and abdominal aorta, the venous system of the chest and abdomen, the visceral and renal arteries, and the arteries and veins of the pelvis and upper and lower extremities.
+- Indications and techniques relating to the open and endovascular treatment of vascular disorders, to include the entire spectrum of interventions used to treat vascular disorders, including such disorders as occlusive, aneurysmal, and inflammatory disease, trauma, and neurovascular compressive syndromes involving the arteries and veins of the body (excluding the intracranial and coronary arteries).
+These include the aorta and its branches, as well as the arteries of the neck, pelvis and upper and lower extremities, and the venous system.

-5. The perioperative critical care of the vascular
+- The critical care of the vascular surgery patient.